DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

 Setting up the catkin workspace for the Basestation workspaces requires using the `catkin` tool.

-There are multiple catkin workspaces that get extended *or linked* in order to fully setup the UAV catkin build workspace.
+- There are multiple catkin workspaces that get extended *or linked* in order to fully setup the basestation catkin workspace.

-Assuming you have already setup all your basestation docker containers, please follow the instructions below to setup the UAV catkin workspace.
+Assuming you have already setup all your basestation docker containers, follow the instructions below to setup the basestation catkin workspace.

-* * *

-## Basestation Catkin Workspace

-### 1. Access Docker Container
+## 1. Access Docker Container (optional)

+**If you are not using docker containers, you may skip this step.**

-If you are using an Azure VM, remember to ssh into the VM first.
+**If you are using an Azure VM, remember to ssh into the VM first.**

-If you are not using docker containers, you may skip this step.

         # enter the docker shell container on your local laptop host or Azure VM host#
         #   -- its okay to ignore the error if you have not yet built the workspace: error is: 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'
         docker-join.bash --name gui-shell

-### 2. Build Common
+## 2. Build Common

 The common catkin workspace sets up default `cmake` options.